Geotab/sdk/src/software/guides/go-device-logging.md

 This is the raw engine hours provided by the ECU in the vehicle as read by the GoDevice.

 DiagnosticEngineHoursAdjustmentId:
-Records the ignition ON time for vehicles which do not report engine hours from their ECU.
-An engine hours offset can also be manually added which will then report as total Ignition ON time plus the engine hours offset.
-When the manual engine hours entry is updated, the total ignition time used in the calculation is reset to zero before continuing to increment.
+Records the GPS travel time for vehicles which do not report engine hours from their ECU.
+An engine hours offset can also be manually added which will then report as total GPS travel time plus the engine hours offset.
+When the manual engine hours entry is updated, the total GPS travel time used in the calculation is reset to zero before continuing to increment.

 Add<StatusData><DiagnosticEngineHoursAdjustmentId> is used to add manual entries (becomes the new engine hours offset).
-Get<StatusData><DIagnosticEngineHoursAdjustmentId> returns the engine hours as engine hours offset plus total ignition time since the offset was set.
+Get<StatusData><DIagnosticEngineHoursAdjustmentId> returns the engine hours as engine hours offset plus total GPS travel time since the offset was set.